-Figure 4.73.
+Figure 4.75.
 Admin Web App: Print Invoicing Report

-Print Invoicing shows the proxy print cost Totals of individual users within a time Period from selected User Groups that acted as Delegator in a Delegated Print scenario.
-Lines are ordered by user id and specify the cost total of completed print jobs within the period and extra data like Delegator Group and total number of Pages (Sent or Printed), Jobs or Copies per job type, like duplex/simplex, color/grayscale, page format A4, A3, etc.
+Print Invoicing shows the proxy print cost Totals of individual users within a time Period, optionally from selected User Groups that acted as Delegator in a Delegated Print scenario.
+Lines are ordered Per User (id) or Printer, User (Printer display name, User id), and specify the cost total of completed print jobs within the period and extra data like Delegator Group and total number of Pages (Sent or Printed), Jobs or Copies per job type, like duplex/simplex, color/grayscale, page format A4, A3, etc.